AlexiaNomena/MIASA/README.md

 ### Important Note
 Higher versions of the above packages could be also be suitable for MIASA.
 Feel free to contact us in case you encounter unresolved problems.

 Because of package changes and updates for the visualization (UMAP, t-SNE), the figures shown in the Manuscript might not be reproducible.
-However, we expect that the results obtained will still be essentially the same.
+However, results obtained will still be essentially the same.

 ### In the folder Manuscript_examples:
 This folder contains all the codes that were used to produce the manuscripts results